sopra-fs21-group-10/td-server/README.md

 ## Launch & Deployment:
 ### WeatherAPI
-For running the application on your machine set the environment variable WeatherKey to your OpenWeather key.
+For running the application on your machine, set the environment variable WeatherKey to your OpenWeather key.

 ### Building with Gradle